 - printers, mail distributors, couriers and dispatch centres;

-- call centres operated by entities outside the iPrimus Group;
+- call centres operated by entities outside the Vocus Group;

 - IT service providers and data managers;

-Personal information iPrimus obtains in connection with the provision of telecommunications services may be disclosed in accordance with requirements of the Telecommunications Act 1997 (Cth) and the Telecommunications (Interception and Access) Act 1979 (Cth).
+Personal information we obtain in connection with the provision of telecommunications services may be disclosed in accordance with requirements of the Telecommunications Act 1997 (Cth) and the Telecommunications (Interception and Access) Act 1979 (Cth).
 This includes disclosure:

 - to the Telecommunications Industry Ombudsman for the purpose of complaint management;

-- in connection with directory assistance, emergency service calls or other urgent ser vices, and in particular to the operator of the Integrated Public Number Database (IPND) for inclusion in the IPND, including your name, address, telephone service number and other public number customer details, and to provide it.
+- in connection with directory assistance, emergency service calls or other urgent services, and in particular to the operator of the IPND for inclusion in the IPND, including your name, address, telephone service number and other public number customer details.
 (Information in the IPND is used to develop directories and to assist emergency service organisations.
 If your phone number is unlisted, your information will be marked accordingly in the IPND and its use and disclosure will be strictly controlled.); and

 - to law enforcement agencies for law enforcement or security purposes; and

-- for law enforcement or crime prevention purposes;
+- to law enforcement agencies for law enforcement or security purposes.

 Is personal information disclosed outside Australia?

-- iPrimus’ customer ser vice and marketing call centre operations are based in Manila, Philippines.
-Personal information about prospective, current and past customers is accessed by our Manila based staff for the purpose of sales and marketing, customer ser vice, correspondence, provisioning, fault management and technical support activities.
+- Our customer service and marketing call centre operations are managed by a third party organization which is based in Manila, Philippines.
+Personal information about Prospective, Current and Past customers may be accessed by this organization for the purpose of sales and marketing, managing credit information, customer service, correspondence, provisioning, fault management and technical support activities.

-- Database and webhosting ser vices provided to iPrimus involve personal information being transferred to IT ser vice providers based in India, Philippines, Singapore, New Zealand, the United Kingdom, Canada and the United States of America.
+- Database and webhosting services provided to us involve personal information being transferred to IT service providers based in India, Philippines, Singapore, New Zealand, the United Kingdom, Canada and the United States of America.

-When you call iPrimus, we complete an ID check to verify your identity and to check the details we hold about you are correct and to update them if required.
-For some safety critical information, for example medical information required to ensure priority assistance, we initiate checks on an annual basis.
+When you call us in relation to your account or service, we complete an ID check to verify your identity and to check the details we hold about you are correct and to update them if required.
+For some safety critical information, for example medical information required to maintain secure power supply or ensure priority assistance, we initiate checks on an annual basis.